Trehinos/Thor/docs/thor_http.md

 ## The HTTP kernel and the HTTP cycle

 The ```HttpKernel``` is in charge of ```Thor\Http\Server``` instantiation.
-It creates a ```Request``` from the environment and make the server handle it.
+It creates a ```Request``` from the environment and makes the server handle it.
 Then the kernel sends the headers, and the body, extracted from a ```Response``` object returned by the controller, to the client.

 ### Request ```class``` ```final```

-* Constants :
+* Public constants :
 ```php
 // HTTP 1.1
 const GET = 'GET';